SUPPORT YOUR CURRENT WORKFORCE

 - Industry-recognized credentials

 IWT provides flexibility regarding the types of training and the training provider based upon the business’ overall workforce development needs.

-Applications will be reviewed and awarded on a quarterly basis (January, April, July and October).
+Applications will be reviewed and awarded on a quarterly basis (January, April, July, and October).
 Applicants will be notified within 30 days after the end of a quarter.
 Multiple applications from the same company or consortia of companies will be considered, as long as each application addresses a training need in a different county.
-Employers can only be awarded once during a procurement cycle (July 1-June 30).
+Note, employers can only be awarded once during a procurement cycle (July 1-June 30).

-If you are interested in applying for training assistance, please read the SCWDC Incumbent Worker Training Policy before applying.
+If you are interested in applying for training assistance, please read the SCW Incumbent Worker Training Policy before applying.